Eridge Park: Village and surroundings

 Eridge Park is directly north of Rotherfield, and largely overlaps the ecclesiastical parish of Eridge Green.
 Eridge Castle, the predecessor property, had its own ecclesiastical parish until 1856.

-On the village street of Eridge Park is the church, which is Grade II listed, and six other listed buildings including the public house, the Nevill Crest and Gun.
+On the village street of Eridge Park is the church, which is Grade II listed, and six other listed buildings including the public house and the Nevill Crest and Gun.

 The area also contains several follies, including the Saxonbury Tower and several ornamental buildings near the Sham Farm industrial estate.
 Sham Farm, an arable farm, gets its name from a wall built there to hide imposing farm buildings, which was intended to make the farm look like a very large house when viewed from Eridge Castle.